ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 The results are the same, as expected.
 Let's explain some of the differences:

-* Need to use `target_arch` and `target_feature` to use specific hardware extensions (this is Rust's feature detection, explained in the next section).
+* To use specific hard ware extensions, you need to use `target_arch` and `target_feature`.
+This is Rust's feature detection, which is explained in the next section.
-* All definitions/functions need to be enabled with `use`, either selectively, for example `use std::arch::aarch64::float32x4_t` or with a wildcard `use std::arch::aarch64::*`.
-If in doubt, use the latter.
+* All definitions and functions need to be enabled with `use`, either selectively, for example `use std::arch::aarch64::float32x4_t` or with a wildcard `use std::arch::aarch64::*`.
+If in doubt, use the second one.
 * You will note `#[inline(never)]` in the definition of `average_vec`.
-This is to hint to the compiler that it should not inline this function for the same reason as previously, to help comparing against the C version.
+This is to hint to the compiler that it should not inline this function to demonstrate a comparison against the C version.

 Let's check the assembly output, using `objdump -S average2` to check `average_vec` function: